Reward and Recognition Strategies that Drive Employee Motivation and Job Satisfaction

 This seminar will provide you with dozens of tips and strategies to engage, reward, and motivate your workforce.

 Discover how to design programs and strategies that can be implemented immediately.
 Learn how to organize and run Idea Campaigns, “Shining Stars,” “The Quest program” and “Vampire Extermination Expeditions”– programs making work efficient, fun, and productive.
 Learn how these programs can improve retention, cut costs, reduce turnover, and have a major impact on job satisfaction and employee retention.

 Have you ever had a job where your ideas and opinions did not matter?
 Does your job provide you a sense of accomplishment?

-One of the worse jobs I ever had was one I felt my ideas did not matter.
-It seemed like the only people that got to express their opinions were the more senior people.
+One of the worse jobs I had been one I felt my ideas did not matter.
+It seemed like the only people who got to express their opinions were the more senior people.
 Those who had the “rank,” position, and titles.
 What about the others?
 That job left me frustrated and demoralized.
-I vowed if I ever became a supervisor, I would never manage my people that way.
+I vowed if I ever became a supervisor, I would never manage my people who way.

 One of the biggest beefs the younger workforce has today is their opinions don’t matter.
 If we don’t engage them early on–they will quit or at a minimum, park their brain at the door.

 The very reason I am in the organizational development business today is to help businesses create more engaging work environments.
 A place where people feel they have a sense of purpose and accomplishment.
 So in turn, they are fulfilled as human beings, thus stay longer with their employers, and not run out the door for a few dollars an hour pay raise.

 Would your employees recommend your place to work to others?

 It is not rocket science–but most organizations do a poor job engaging their workforce.